K-log/SOS-Project/journal.md

    - [ ] Now only a week behind.
    - [ ] Camera follow script works but needs some tweaking so it doesnt show things that are off the screen.
    - [ ] The player assets need a lot of work.
+   - [ ] The emeny and trap really need to have cool downtime after each attack(touch)

 ### Week 8
     To Be Completed!